CAPY-RPI/discord-bot/README.md

 ### Current Contributors

-*Thank you for your continuous effort into advancing our mission.*
+*Thank you for your continuous effort into advancing our mission:*
 Sayed Imtiazuddin, Jonathan Green, Ethan Beloff, Cindy Yang

 ### **Past Contributors**